 A Network of Innovation Change Agents.

-REINVENTION’s consulting team includes former Fortune 500 executives and entrepreneurs from multiple industries who have been quoted in WSJ, Fortune, and INC.
+REINVENTION’s consulting team includes former Fortune 500 executives and entrepreneurs from multiple industries who have been quoted in academic journals and major media outlets including WSJ, Fortune Magazine, Retail Leader, and INC.

 Practice Specialties: Software, Enterprise Tech, Professional Services, CPG, Retail, Innovation, Branding, M&A Integration, Organizational Development